 It’s important to NFYI that cost not be a barrier to entry for participation in this program.
 That’s why we cover all expenses for every delegate, no matter where they’re from.
-Sponsors make it possible to bring 100 delegates from Alaska to Maine together for a powerful, life-changing experience.
-Email us at email@example.com to sponsor a delegate’s trip.
+Sponsors make it possible for NFYI to bring 50-100 delegates from across the nation together for a powerful, life-changing experience.

-If you’d like to donate items for use in personal care packages, professional clothing, drinks, snacks, or other items, please reach out to firstname.lastname@example.org.
+If you’d like to sponsor a delegate’s participation or donate care package items, professional clothing, drinks, snacks, or other items, please email Rahniesha.Lewis@NFYI.org

 Outcomes from previous Shadow Day Programs include: